Daya Sahabandu: Cricket career

+Personal life

 Sahabandu was employed for 14 years as a physical education instructor by the Colombo Municipal Council and then for 30 years as an executive at the Maharaja Organisation.

-He and his wife Swarna have one son, Janaka.
-They live in Wellawatte, a beach-side suburb of Colombo.
+Sahabandu and his wife, Swarna, had one son, Janaka.
+They lived in Wellawatte, a beach-side suburb of Colombo.
+He died at the Sri Jayawardenepura Hospital in Kotte, on 9 August 2023, at the age of 83.
+His funeral was held at Jawatte cemetery on 12 August 2023.